-- o Assist the flight crew with unloading the aircraft, as directed. - o If staying overnight, establish communication with MacOps using a satellite phone or radio; verify the camp name, the name of the camp leader, and the number of people in the camp.
-Confirm the time of daily check-in. - o For fixed-wing supported camps: - Establish a shelter; set up a tent away from the landing area. - Establish a flame; light a camp stove. - Inform the pilot when these tasks are complete. - Obtain the following information from the pilot: - An altimeter reading for the site (to program the Kestrel®). - The direction of Grid North (to establish directional flags for weather observations). - Keep clear of the aircraft and any prop wash as it departs. - Test the VHF air-to-ground radio (if you have one) with the pilot once the aircraft has become airborne.
+- o Assist the flight crew with unloading the aircraft, as directed. - Establish communication with MacOps using a satellite phone or radio; verify the camp name, the name of the camp leader, and the number of people in the camp.
+Confirm the time of daily check-in. - o Establish a shelter; set up a tent away from the landing area. - o Establish a flame; light a camp stove. - o Inform the pilot when these tasks are complete. - o Obtain the following information from the pilot: - \bullet An altimeter reading for the site (to program the Kestrel $^{\ensuremath{\textcircled{B}}}$ weather meter).

+The direction of Grid North (to establish directional flags for weather observations).

+- o Keep clear of the aircraft and any prop wash as it departs. - In fixed-wing camps, test the VHF air-to-ground radio (if you have one) with the pilot once the aircraft has become airborne.